 Food is the ultimate connector, a dependence for all human beings.
-It provides us with means of survival, it connects us to nature and its ubiquitous influence is felt across the world in culture and identity.
+It provides us with a means of survival, it connects us to nature and its ubiquitous influence is felt across the world in culture and identity.
 This exhibition identifies these connections, but makes note of how food has contributed to many of the global challenges that we face, whether they be related to climate change or public health.
 We currently find ourselves in a movement where many are calling for a more sustainable food system that utilises the rapid advancements of the technological age.
 Bigger than the Plate is split into sections that reconsider the farming, trade, eating and disposal of food by showcasing the projects of the chefs, farmers, scientists and artists that are inventing and developing ideas that could transform our relationship with food.

 The first section showcases projects that aim to improve our food system by rethinking our perceptions about waste.
-If you eat, you create waste, both as part of the digestive system and also as by-products of processing food, such as the grounds from your morning coffee.
+If you eat, you create waste, both as part of the digestive system and also as bi-products of processing food, such as the grounds from your morning coffee.
 This exhibition wants to highlight the fact that we have moved away from the natural cycles of reproduction, where waste is returned to the soil.
 Instead we discard our waste to places far away, whether that be landfill or even the ocean.
 In this section, we see work from the likes of Daily Dump, Fernando Laposse, Alice V Robinson, and GroCycle as they attempt to shift the idea of waste from being solely the end of the line, and instead viewing its potential to exist at the start of the food journey.

 Farming has always been an essential human activity that dictates what we eat, how we use land and how we impact the natural world.
 With industrialisation and globalisation, our methods of producing food have changing significantly, with the workforce of industrialised countries moving from the farms to the cities.
 Food has become less localised, with the idea of growing your own food becoming a more abstract concept.
 Despite this, the impact of farming cannot be overlooked.
 Farming is a key player when it comes to climate change and resource depletion.
 This section of the exhibition stresses the importance of more sustainable farming by developing ideas around urban, open-source and social farming projects, whilst also exploring how new technologies might change the way we grow and farm the plants and animals we eat.